Ambulance Victoria

-Ambulance Victoria (AV), a Victorian agency of the Department of Health and Human Services, is the statutory provider of pre-hospital emergency care and ambulance services in Victoria.
+Ambulance Victoria (AV) is the state ambulance service for Victoria, Australia, and a statutory agency of the Department of Health.
+AV provides pre-hospital emergency care and ambulance services throughout Victoria and some border towns.
 Ambulance Victoria was formed on 1 July 2008 with the merger of the Metropolitan Ambulance Service (MAS), Rural Ambulance Victoria (RAV), and the Alexandra District Ambulance Service (ADAS).
-Ambulance Victoria has undergone significant reform since 2008.

 Ambulance Victoria provides emergency medical response to more than 5.9 million people in an area of more than 227,000 square kilometres.
 During 2015–2016, Ambulance Victoria responded to 843,051 cases.

-In 2016, it was announced that 450 extra paramedics would be employed.

-The service is funded by fees for the cost of transport and treatment by paramedics.
-Members are entitled to free services.
-Some private health funds may refund the cost of membership, but many do not.
-Ambulance fees are not recoverable from Medicare or health funds.
+The service is funded by fees for the cost of transport and treatment by paramedics, with paid memberships entitling holders to free services.
+Private health insurance or compensation providers such as the Transport Accident Commission or WorkCover may cover out-of-pocket costs, however Australia's universal health insurance scheme (Medicare) does not fund ambulance services.